ExperimentalAvionics/Avionics_Display_19264/README.md

 ## Release Notes: ##

+### 2023-12-14 ###
+* Changed presentation of GPS information.
+Now all the number in the GPS screen are aligned to the right.
+* GPS altitude now has the thousands separator (comma) making it easier to read
+* Track is now prefixed with T or M (True or Magnetic)
+* Added number of satellites being received with the signal bar graph for the first (strongest) 14 satellites.
+Left number and the bar graph at the bottom of the GPS screen represents GCP constellation (USA) and the right number and bar graph represent GLONASS constellation (Russia)

 ### 2023-06-27 ###
 * Implemented backlight and LEDs brightness dimmer for night flying.
 The change is effective only with the Display PCB board ver 5 and above (blue or black).
 The brightness is voltage controlled via Arduino port A8 (DSUB pin 10).
 Photoresistor or a potentiometer can be used to supply the control voltage.